Close Menu

 Source: Pinterest

-Artists used mural painting to express cultural ideas and as an effective form of awareness activism.
-Government murals caught on after the Great Depression when the government commissioned them to provide funding for artists like painters and musicians.
+Artists would use mural painting as a way to express cultural ideas and as an effective form of awareness activism.
+Government murals caught on after the Great Depression when the government commissioned them in an effort to provide funding for artists like painters and musicians.

 The Offensive Albany Artwork